ai-helpers/pytorch-utils/README.md

 ## Installation

-You can install the `pytorch-utils` module via pip:
+You can install the `ai-helpers-pytorch-utils` module via pip:

 ```bash
 pip install pytorch-utils